Motoki878/Network-Quantifications/README.md

 ----------------
 # Description of fig5ce.m

-  This program products figure 5(c)(e).
-  Figure 5 shows basic properties of neuronal networks, especially the panel (c) shows histgrams of firing rate for excitatory and inhibitory neurons. the panel (e) shows histgrams of connectivity strenghs for excitatory and inhibitory neurons.
+  This program products two figures showing the histgram of firing rate for excitatory and inhibitory neurons, and the histgram of connectivity strenghs for excitatory and inhibitory neurons.

 -----------------
 # To generate figure 5d